narfman0/django_lair/README.rst

 -------------

-django_lair will ingest user metrics, store in django configured database, and show views for the user
+django_lair will ingest user metrics, store in django configured database, and show views for the user.
+Provides an API in your django application to POST user data in key, value form to support arbitrary types of data.

+Clients generate their own UUID and save locally.
+There is no special authentication or authorization.

 Quickstart
 ----------